Preparing for the New Payday Super Legislation

 - Seek advice from HR and IR experts to ensure compliance and a smooth implementation.

-How technology can streamline payday super management
+How technology can streamline Payday Super management

-In contrast, if you use foundU's payroll software, you can already pay super with every pay cycle or at a cadence that suits your business.
+However, if you use foundU's payroll software, you can already pay super with every pay cycle or at a cadence that suits your business.
 You can also:

 - Easily capture every employee’s chosen super fund via digital employee onboarding.